Understanding PEG Tube Feeding

 When you take food by mouth, you chew your food into small pieces and swallow.
 The food moves down your esophagus into your stomach.
 From there, it goes into your small intestine and then into your large intestine.
 Solid waste (stool) is stored in your rectum and passed out through the anus.

-When a PEG feeding tube is needed
+How a PEG feeding tube is placed

 Digestion works the same

 Digestion works the same with a feeding tube as it does when you take food by mouth.
 So you get the same nutrition by tube feeding as you would get by mouth.
 If you have any questions or concerns about the feeding tube or its care, be certain to ask your provider.
 If you want a partner or significant other educated along with you about the feeding tube, let your provider or medical team know.